-Warwick was one of the first few to join Matthew Sung Su Kim’s Hapkido in Oxford St Darlinghurst, this was in 1979, by 1983 Warwick became the first white belt novice to grade as a black belt in what was to become known as the Australian Hapkido Association.
+In 1979, Warwick was one of the first few students to join Matthew Sung Su Kim’s Hapkido in Oxford St Darlinghurst.
+By 1983 Warwick became the first white belt novice to grade as a black belt in what was to become known as the Australian Hapkido Association.

-“The experience I gained training with Grandmaster Matthew Sung Su Kim was first rate, plus the experience I gained in the years studying at Woollangabba Hapkido, led me to create a homegrown Hapkido with less focus on tradition and a stronger emphasis on modern defence, hence the term Hapkido Hosinsul this was done in collaboration with Black Belt Instructor Russell Enever”
+“The experience I gained training with Grandmaster Matthew Sung Su Kim was first rate.
+Also, the experience I gained over the years studying at Woolloongabba Hapkido led me to create a homegrown Hapkido with less focus on tradition and a stronger emphasis on modern self defense.
+Hence the name of our school – Hapkido Hosinsul, which was started in collaboration with Black Belt Instructor Russell Enever”

 What Russell has to say about Warwick…

-“I have been trained by many instructors, but with over 35 years Hapkido experience, Warwick is a real inspiration – his self-defense knowledge is vast and his passion and enthusiasm is infectious – he leads by example and his students are happy to follow with the right attitude and commitment.”
-Russell Enever
+“I have been trained by many instructors, but with over 35 years Hapkido experience, Warwick is a real inspiration – his self defense knowledge is vast and his passion and enthusiasm is infectious – he leads by example and his students are happy to follow with the right attitude and commitment.”

-Russell began is martial arts journey at the age of eight years old, practicing Judo over a period of seven years, before moving on to Ninjitsu in his late teens.
-After moving to Australia from England in 2006, Russell started kick-boxing and still enjoys this training and sparring in his spare time.
-In 2008, Russell began his training in Hapkido, and knew very early on that this was the discipline he had been looking for.
+Russell began his martial arts journey at the age of eight, practicing Judo for seven years before moving on to Ninjitsu in his late teens.
+After moving to Australia from the UK in 2006, Russ started kick-boxing and in 2008, Russell began training in Hapkido.
+He knew very early on that this was the discipline he had been looking for.
 Russ met two colleagues who inspired him to continue his Hapkido journey, Warwick Ford and Phillip Seaton.
-Phillip, who now lives in the UK, was a great mentor who took time in class, and in his spare time, to share his knowledge and skills and Russ credits Phillip with a lot of his success,
+Phillip, who now lives in the UK, was a great mentor.
+He took time in class and during his spare time, to share his knowledge and skills and Russ credits Phillip with a lot of his success.

 “I found an art that really suits me, using kicks, throws, joint locks and holds.
 I enjoy the variety it provides, but at the same the discipline that Hapkido requires.
 It has inspired me to study and consistently practice, and be as respectful as I can to the origins of this discipline.
-I am 36 years old and feel I am getting fitter, stronger and more flexible with every session.”
+I feel fitter, stronger and more flexible with every session.”

-Russell is now a black belt, and an enthusiastic trainer of Hapkido Hosinsul.
+Russell is now a 2nd Dan black belt in Hapkido, and is an enthusiastic instructor at Hapkido Hosinsul.